cisco7507/2016CloudSpecialistsSummitJuly/Heat/08_Exercise3.md

 ####Hints for Heat Clients:

 Some clients are smart, like the Horizon GUI.
-If a parameter has a custom constraint Horizon will attempt to build a list of acceptable values an present that to the tenant.
+If a parameter has a custom constraint Horizon will attempt to build a list of acceptable values based on the constraint and present that to the tenant.

 ![Horizon Constraints Hints](./images/Exercise_3_1.png)